Clever-Shivanshu/Clever-Shivanshu/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Pacifico&pause=1000&color=5924ED&background=EFEBFA&center=true&vCenter=true&width=435&lines=%F0%9F%8C%9F+14-year-old+Web+Wizard;%26+Fashion+Maverick+%F0%9F%8C%90%F0%9F%9A%97%E2%9C%A8;Founder+of+SnapSwiftly%3A+Creating+;seamless+e-commerce+websites+%26+apps;Get+2+months+FREE+;%26+lightning-fast+service+%E2%9A%A1;Check+out+SupraXpression+for+;car-themed+fashion+finds+%F0%9F%9A%80%F0%9F%91%95;Subscribe+to+%22The+Empowerment+Engine%22+;on+YouTube+for+;+motivation+that+drives+success+%F0%9F%94%A5%F0%9F%92%AA;Join+my+digital+revolution+;%26+style+your+ride!+%F0%9F%8C%9F%F0%9F%94%A5)](https://git.io/typing-svg)

-<h1> 🌟 Welcome, dear visitor!<h1/> Prepare to be amazed as I introduce myself—Shivanshu Bhashkar, the 14-year-old wizard of web development and video editing. 🎩💻 With boundless creativity and a love for all things digital, I'm here to turn your dreams into reality.
+<h1> 🌟 Welcome, dear visitor!<h1/>
+  <h3> Prepare to be amazed as I introduce myself—Shivanshu Bhashkar, the 14-year-old wizard of web development and video editing. 🎩💻 With boundless creativity and a love for all things digital, I'm here to turn your dreams into reality. </h3>

-As a full-stack web developer and video editing maestro, I weave digital wonders that captivate and inspire.
-Whether it's crafting a sleek e-commerce website or adding that magical touch to your videos, I've got you covered. 🌟✨
+<h3> As a full-stack web developer and video editing maestro, I weave digital wonders that captivate and inspire.
+Whether it's crafting a sleek e-commerce website or adding that magical touch to your videos, I've got you covered. 🌟✨ </h3>

-But wait, there's more! 🎉 I present to you my visionary enterprises: SnapSwiftly and Supraxpession.
+<h3>But wait, there's more! 🎉 I present to you my visionary enterprises: SnapSwiftly and Supraxpession.
 At SnapSwiftly, we'll whisk you away into the world of seamless e-commerce with our lightning-fast websites and apps.
 Oh, did I mention the two-month free trial?
 It's our gift to you!
 And at Supraxpession, we're all about fashion that drives your passion for cars.
-Get ready to wear your love for wheels on your sleeve (literally)! 🚗🔥
+Get ready to wear your love for wheels on your sleeve (literally)! 🚗🔥 </h3>

-Join me on "The Empowerment Engine," my captivating YouTube channel, where I'll motivate and inspire you to unlock your true potential. 🚀 Together, we'll conquer challenges and achieve greatness.
+<h3>Join me on "The Empowerment Engine," my captivating YouTube channel, where I'll motivate and inspire you to unlock your true potential. 🚀 Together, we'll conquer challenges and achieve greatness. </h3>

-So, dear visitor, become a customer and embark on this exhilarating journey with me.
+<h3> So, dear visitor, become a customer and embark on this exhilarating journey with me.
 Let's transform your digital dreams into a stunning reality that leaves a lasting impact.
-Are you ready? 💫💪
+Are you ready? 💫💪 </h3>

 Reach me out at shivanshulovescoding@gmail.com And Visit my website https://shivanshu.vercel.app/